donkeyDocs/donkeyDocs.github.io/_/README.md

 <details open>
 <summary>

-### Quantum Aspects of Cryptography
+### Linear Algebra

 The goal is to cover some recent results in the area of quantum cryptography, with an emphasis on results based on computational assumptions.
-We are meeting on **Mondays and Thursdays, 10:00 AM to 11:30 AM EST**.
+We are meeting on **Tuesdays and Fridays, 11:40 AM to 1:05 PM EST**.
 * Course Outline. <sup><sub> [[pdf](../QuantumAspectsOfCryptography/QuantumAspectsOfCryptograph_outline_0v2_1.pdf)] </sub></sup>
 * Notes
   * Typed notes (for lectures 1 to 3). <sup><sub> [[overleaf](https://www.overleaf.com/read/kfvbrfsgnpmp#3c3860)] </sub></sup>